CESP-ExpHer/Tutorial_PLACO/README.md

 RUNNING SECTIONS
 <br>
-Summary: Reading input data, checking SNPs order in both traits, creation of Z and P matrices, performing a total correlation between two traits to check whether a "decorrelation step" is needed or not
+Summary: Reading input data, checking SNPs order in both traits, creating Z and P matrices, performing a total correlation between two traits to check whether a "decorrelation step" is needed or not
 ```r
 for (i in 1:length(traits_1)) {